ts123/AppSwitch.alfredworkflow/README.md

 ![AppSwitch2.png](screenshots/AppSwitch2.png)

-3) select (and enter) a list item to activate the application.
+3) when you enter a list item, the selected application will be activated.

 Dependencies
 ------------